 Athenian is the standard variety of Greek.
 We are investigating high accents and questions, which will be compared to the same phenomena in Corfu.

-Bristol is included because uptalk routinely replaces falls in declaratives.
-This allows us to investigate uptalk but also raises questions about the use of high accents, typical in falling declaratives.
+Newcastle and surrounding areas are included because uptalk routinely replaces falls in declaratives.
+This allows us to investigate uptalk but also raises questions about the use of high accents typical in falling declaratives.

 Corfiot Greek was selected because its inventory of high accents and its tunes for polar questions differ in systematic ways from those of Standard Greek.